spacekookie/website/content/blog/xxx_git_mail.md

 Status: Draft

-There's is a conversation that I keep having with various people, and while I've written some of my thoughts down in emails that are available on my [public-inbox], I felt like it was maybe it was time to write a blog post about it too.
+There's is a conversation that I keep having with various people, and while some of my thoughts are available in e-mail threads on my [public-inbox], I felt like maybe it was time to write a blog post about it as well.

 [public-inbox]: https://lists.sr.ht/~spacekookie/public-inbox/%3C87woa41sgn.fsf%40kookie.space%3E